tomsWebConsulting/twcsl/Elements Manipulate/README.md

 You can optionally add [callback][10] functions to further customize the processing of the source element.

-Your callbacks must accept a jQuery object.
+Your callbacks must accept and return a jQuery object.

 Following is example code.
 Place your callbacks before the element manipulate code.
 Note the use of var.